All Episodes

 I said I'm Kenyan American.

-I don't identify slave.
+I don't identify a slave.

-Why did you say other than wait, let me finish.
+Why did you say father not?

 That was a good idea.

-I identify that I come from the continent of Africa, and I'm just robbed of the specific area that my heritage comes from.
+I identify that I come from the continent of Africa and I'm just robbed of the specific area that my heritage comes from.

 That's what I'm saying when I'm saying that I'm African American.